 In this example, temprano is an adverb that tells you more information about my arrival.

-On top of describing verbs, Spanish adverbs can also intensify the qualities of an adjective or another adverb.
+On top of describing verbs, an adverb can also intensify the qualities of an adjective or another adverb.
 In this case, adverbs are placed before the word they’re modifying.

 Tu camisa es muy bonita.